So you’re interested in starting a food blog?!

 - increase traffic to my site through search engine optimization

 - and so much more!

 Honestly, the benefits and wealth of knowledge I have gained through FBP are way too many to share here.
 So instead, just head over to Food Blogger Pro and check out all that they have to offer.
 If you decide it’s not as awesome as I think it is you can cancel anytime, no questions asked.
 So really you have nothing to lose!

 NAMING YOUR BLOG

 Take your time in naming your blog.
 Choose a name that you really, really love.
 If you are committed to blogging for the long haul, your blog name will be more than just a name.
 It will be your brand.
 It will be the way you give relevancy to the purpose of your blog.
-It may even became a name in which other people and brands identify you (even though it’s obviously not the name you were born with).
+It may even become a name in which other people and brands identify you (even though it’s obviously not the name you were born with).

 While Pass Me Some Tasty has always been the name of my blog, I have heard many horror stories of bloggers who decided to change their blog name after they had established an online presence in food blogging.
-They spent a ton of money on rebranding only to watch a large segment of their hard earned traffic (and in turn their income) plummet!
+They spent a ton of money on rebranding only to watch a large segment of their hard-earned traffic (and in turn their income) plummet!
 In a sense, it was basically like they were starting over when they decided to switch to a new name.
 Rebranding happens, but save yourself some time, money, and emotional pain by making sure before you purchase your domain name that it is a name that you REALLY LOVE!
-And consider adopting a name that is simplistic, catchy, easy to remember, and that sets you apart!
+And consider adopting a name that is simplistic, catchy, easy to remember, and is one that sets you apart!

 Finally, make sure that no one else already owns the name you are thinking of.
 You definitely don’t want to find yourself in a lawsuit because you committed copyright infringement!
 Check to see if the idea you have for your blog name has already been taken by doing a blog name check on Domainr.com.